George Kunz

-George James Kunz (born July 5, 1947) is an American former professional football player who was an offensive lineman in the National Football League (NFL) from 1969 to 1980.
+George James Kunz (/ˈkuːnz/ KOONZ; born July 5, 1947) is an American former professional football player who was an offensive lineman in the National Football League (NFL) from 1969 to 1980.
 He played college football with the Notre Dame Fighting Irish, earning consensus All-American honors in 1968.

 Kunz was selected in the first round of the 1969 NFL/AFL draft with the second overall pick.
 He was a seven-time Pro Bowl selection in the NFL, playing with the Atlanta Falcons (1969–1974) and Baltimore Colts (1975–1980).

 In his later years Kunz worked as an attorney practicing in Las Vegas, Nevada.

 College career

 Tackle at the University of Notre Dame, he was 1968 consensus First-team All-American and a member of 1966 Notre Dame national championship team.
 He was a two-year starter at right offensive tackle and co-captain of Irish team in 1968.
 In addition he was National Football Foundation Scholar-Athlete honoree in 1968, being voted Academic All-American in 1968 and winner of NCAA post-graduate scholarship.

 Kunz was regarded as the best offensive lineman of his draft class in 1969.